 Our Educational Programs serve the five-county area of Greater Philadelphia.
-They are appropriate for 5th – 12th grade students and in the 2019/2020 academic year, we reached 41,611 students and adults in 338 schools in Alaska, Alabama, Colorado, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Michigan, New Jersey, New York, Pennsylvania, Texas, Virginia, Vermont, and Sweden.
+They are appropriate for 5th – 12th grade students and in 2020, we reached 23,750 students and adults in 175 schools in Alaska, Alabama, Colorado, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Michigan, New Jersey, New York, Pennsylvania, Texas, Virginia, Vermont, and Sweden.
 We offer a variety of educational programs, including eyewitness testimonies, personal interactions with eyewitnesses, two live theater performances, and docent-led museum tours.

 Witness to History Project – Survivor Programs

 Our Witness to History Project – Survivor Presentations provide the opportunity for students to hear a Survivor, Liberator, or Resister’s eyewitness testimony first hand.
 These eyewitnesses are the richest and best way learn about the consequences of racism, ethnic cleansing, and intolerance.
 This program is appropriate for 5th-12th grade students and adults.
 They last approximately one hour and fifteen minutes and include a facilitated Q&A session.
 The programs are hosted at your school, at our museum facilities, or online via Skype.Learn More View Our Speakers Bureau Request a Program